Northwoods Sporting Journal

 The combination of newsstand sales and mail subscribers gives the Sporting Journal a combined monthly circulation of about 10,000.
-Our time-tested “shelf life” at sporting lodges and outfitters makes our actual readership much greater than 10,000 monthly.
-Don’t take our word for it.
-Ask a sporting camp owner, or take a glance at the lodge’s nearest coffee table or reading nook.
+Our time-tested “shelf life” at sporting lodges and outfitters makes our actual readership much more.
+Don’t take our word for it!
+Ask a sporting camp owner.
+Take a glance at the lodge’s nearest coffee table or reading nook.

-Although the Sporting Journal is THE outdoor read anywhere you go in northern New England and the Canadian Maritimes, we have many subscribers in Massachusetts and other urban areas of New England as well.
+Although the Sporting Journal is the outdoor read anywhere in northern New England and the Canadian Maritimes, we have many subscribers in Massachusetts and other areas of New England.

-Although the printed version of the Sporting Journal continues to be the flagship of our outdoor communication mediums, our new, improved website makes our digital version of the magazine, new and old, available to all at no charge.
-Like a topline set of truck tires, this gives your advertising dollar extended mileage, both in the digital magazine and on the website itself.
-Contact us at 207 732 4880 or email email@example.com for prices and more information.
+Like a topline set of truck tires, this gives your advertising dollar extended mileage.
+Advertise in the digital magazine and on the website itself.
+Contact us at 207-732-4880 or email email@example.com for prices and more information.

-Photos are always worth a thousand words, especially photos of happy people with big fish and big critters.
+Photos are always worth 1,000 words, especially photos of happy people with big fish & critters.
 Send your proud photo to firstname.lastname@example.org.
 You might make the gallery!